ppizarro/my.vim/README.md

 #Share it
 - :GoPlay

+#Copy and Paste
+- yo - insert in paste mode

 #Exploring the filesystem
 - :e.	:edit .		at current working directory
 - :sp.	:split .	in split at current working directory
 - :vs.	:vsplit .	in vertical split at current working directory
 - :E	:Explore	at directory of current file
 - :Se	:Sexplore	in split at directory of current file
 - :Vex	:Vexplore	in vertical split at directory of current file

 #Manipulating the filesystem